 If your business is a traditional brick-and-mortar store, these venues offer a chance to tap into a different experience, exposing your brand to new customers.
 If your store is online only, events give you a chance to test in-person retail.
 This type of selling is called on-site activation, which is breaking from your normal sales channel, selling directly to customers, and starting real-world conversations between customers and your brand.
 On-site activation is part of an omnichannel commerce strategy and can provide a new touchpoint for consumers, bringing your online brand to life.

 Outdoor marketplaces aren’t just for small businesses.
-Big brands, such as Red Bull and HP, use festivals as experiential marketing opportunities.
-As large-scale shows like Coachella start to return after a COVID hiatus, the in-person experience can be a powerful way to connect with customers.
+Big brands, such as Red Bull and Steamwhistle, use festivals as experiential marketing opportunities.
+As large-scale shows like NXNE start to return after a COVID hiatus, the in-person experience can be a powerful way to connect with customers.

 Do Your Research

-Before signing up, it is a good idea to attend festivals to get an idea of the types of businesses that participate.
+Before signing up, it is good practice to attend festivals to get an idea of the types of businesses that participate.
 Pay attention to the booths that are getting the most customer traffic.
 This can help you plan your long-term event strategy.
-And you can also ask the vendors about their experiences.
+You can also ask the vendors about their experiences.